ActurialCapital/acturialcapital-docs/docs/api_reference/strategy/portfolio_construction/optimize.md

 * `pyportopt`: PyPortfolioOpt is a library that implements portfolio optimization methods, including classical efficient frontier techniques and Black-Litterman allocation, as well as more recent developments in the field like shrinkage and Hierarchical Risk Parity, along with some novel experimental features, like exponentially-weighted covariance matrices.
 * `riskfolio`: Riskfolio-Lib is a library for making portfolio optimization and quantitative strategic asset allocation in Python.
 Its objective is to help students, academics and practitioners to build investment portfolios based on mathematically complex models with low effort.
 It is built on top of CVXPY and closely integrated with pandas data structures.

+!!! warning "Riskfolio-Lib"
+    The Riskfolio-Lib integration is still work-in-progress.

 </div>

 ### Returns